fabiodellagiustina/dncs-lab/README.md

 #### router-1: Virtual machine configuration

-In [Vagrantfile](/Vagrantfile) with the following lines, I create a trusty64 based virtual machine named _router-1_.
-Then I add 2 interfaces:
+In [Vagrantfile](/Vagrantfile) with the following lines, I create a trusty64 based virtual machine named _router-1_ and add 2 interfaces:

 -   _eth1_ connected to _switch_
 -   _eth2_ connected to _router-2_

-After VM installation, it will run _router-1.sh_ provisioning script.

 ```ruby
 config.vm.define "router-1" do |router1|